zhemao/lerner/README.md

-# Notistream
+# Lerner

-Notistream is based around the concept of [webhooks](http://wiki.webhooks.org), push notifications sent via HTTP POST requests.
+Lerner is based around the concept of [webhooks](http://wiki.webhooks.org), push notifications sent via HTTP POST requests.
 Webhooks are great if you have a server that can accept POST requests, but what if you want to receive push notifications on a phone or a computer on a wifi connection.
 To receive push